SCINet: Time Series Modeling and Forecasting with Sample Convolution and Interaction

-\emph{Multivariate Time-series Forecasting on ETT}: As can be seen from Table~\ref{tab:etth}, compared with RNN-based methods such as LSTMa~\citep{bahdanau2015neural} and LSTnet~\citep{Lai2018ModelingLA}, Transformer-based methods~\citep{kitaev2019reformer,li2019enhancing,Zhou2020InformerBE} are better at capturing the long-term latent patterns in the entire historical data for predicting the future, leading to lower prediction errors.
-TCN-based methods~\citep{Bai2018AnEE, Wu2020ConnectingTD} further outperform Transformer-based methods, because the stacked convolutional layers allow for more effective local-to-global temporal relation learning for multivariate time series compared with RNN and Transformer-based methods.
-Specially, TCN$^\dagger$ denotes a variant of TCN wherein causal convolutions are replaced by normal convolutions, and improves the original TCN across all the \textit{ETT} datasets.
-SCINet outperforms all the above models by a large margin.
-Fig.~\ref{fig:compare} presents the qualitative results on some randomly selected sequences, which clearly demonstrate the capability of SCINet in obtaining the trend and seasonality of time series for TSF.
+\emph{Multivariate Time-series Forecasting on ETT}: as can be seen from Table~\ref{tab:etth}, compared with RNN-based methods such as LSTMa~\citep{bahdanau2015neural} and LSTnet~\citep{Lai2018ModelingLA}, Transformer-based methods~\citep{kitaev2019reformer,li2019enhancing,Zhou2020InformerBE} are better at capturing the long-term latent patterns in the entire historical data for predicting the future, leading to lower prediction errors.
+However, TCN further outperforms such vanilla Transformer-based methods~\citep{kitaev2019reformer,li2019enhancing,Zhou2020InformerBE}, because the stacked convolutional layers allow for more effective local-to-global temporal relation learning for multivariate time series.
+It is worth noting that SCINet outperforms all the above models by a large margin.
+Fig.~\ref{fig:compare} presents the qualitative results on some randomly selected sequences of the ETTh1 dataset, which clearly demonstrate the capability of SCINet in obtaining the trend and seasonality of time series for TSF.

-\emph{Univariate Time-series Forecasting on ETT}: In this experimental setting, we bring several strong baseline methods for univariate forecasting into comparison, including ARIMA, Prophet~\citep{Taylor2018ForecastingAS}, DeepAR~\citep{salinas2020deepar} and N-Beats~\citep{ Oreshkin2020NBeats}.
+\emph{Univariate Time-series Forecasting on ETT}: in this experimental setting, we bring several strong baseline methods for univariate forecasting into comparison, including ARIMA, Prophet~\citep{Taylor2018ForecastingAS}, DeepAR~\citep{salinas2020deepar} and N-Beats~\citep{ Oreshkin2020NBeats}.
 In Table~\ref{tab:etth_u}, we can observe that N-Beats is superior to other baseline methods in most cases.
 In fact, N-Beats also takes the unique properties of time series into consideration and directly learns a trend and a seasonality model using a very deep stack of fully-connected layers with residuals, which is a departure from the predominant architectures, such as RNNs, CNNs and Transformers.
 Nevertheless, the performance of SCINet is still much better than N-Beats.

 We attribute the significant performance improvements of SCINet on the ETT datasets to: (i) SCINet effectively captures temporal dependencies from multiple temporal resolutions; (ii) \textit{ETT} datasets are publicly available recently and domain-specific solutions tuned specifically for these datasets do not exist yet.